Martin Luther: Monastic and academic career

 There are two stories told of Luther's sudden decision to become a monk: Melancthon's story is that Luther was shocked by the sudden death of a university friend, Hieronimus Buntz.
-(The cause of this death has been variously speculated as lightning, plague, pleurisy, or even that Luther killed him in a duel.)
+The cause of this death has been variously speculated as lightning, plague, pleurisy, or even that Luther killed him in a duel.

 The other story is that on 2 July 1505, while Luther was returning to university on horseback following a trip home, a lightning bolt struck near him during a thunderstorm.
-He later told his father that he was terrified of death and divine judgment, and he cried out, "Help!
+He later told his father that he was terrified of death and divine judgement, and he cried out, "Help!
 Saint Anna, I will become a monk!"
 He came to view his cry for help as a vow that he could never break.
-He withdrew from the university, sold his books, and entered St. Augustine's Monastery in Erfurt on 17 July 1505.
+He withdrew from the university, sold his books, and entered St Augustine's Monastery in Erfurt on 17 July 1505.
 One friend blamed the decision on Luther's sadness over the deaths of two friends.
 Luther himself seemed saddened by the move.
 Those who attended a farewell supper walked him to the door of the Black Cloister.
 "This day you see me, and then, not ever again," he said.
 His father was furious over what he saw as a waste of Luther's education.